mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 In Traveller, a few humans (and aliens) have developed potent psionic abilities such as telepathy, telekinesis and even teleportation.
 Learning to properly control psionics is never easy and their use cannot always be relied upon but they are guaranteed to provide their practitioners with a dangerous edge simply not possible for normal humans.

-THE IMPERIUM: PSIONICS AND THE LAW In the Charted Space universe, learning to harness psionics is a difficult process, made harder by the Third Imperium’s ban on psionics.
+THE IMPERIUM: PSIONICS AND THE LAW In the Charted Space universe, learning to harness psionics is a difficult process, made harder by the Third Imperium's ban on psionics.
 The Psionics Institutes that study mental powers have gone underground, following a disastrous attempt to guide human development centuries ago.
 In other civilizations, such as the Zhodani Consulate, psionics are a fully accepted part of the human condition.

 PSIONIC STRENGTH Psionics are powered by the Psionic Strength (PSI) characteristic.
-This characteristic cannot be rolled during Traveller creation without the referee’s permission and even then it is quite rare.
-To determine a Traveller’s PSI, roll 2D and subtract the number of terms served by the Traveller in all careers thus far
+This characteristic cannot be rolled during Traveller creation without the referee's permission and even then it is quite rare.
+To determine a Traveller's PSI, roll 2D and subtract the number of terms served by the Traveller in all careers thus far
 (PSI diminishes over time unless actively used).
 For example, a 38 year old Traveller (five terms served) would roll 2D–5 to determine their PSI.
 A Traveller with PSI 0 has no potential for psionic talents.

-Using a psionic power costs a number of PSI points, temporarily reducing the Traveller’s total.
-As the characteristic DM for all psionic skill checks is determined by the Travellers’ current PSI total, it gets harder and harder to use powers as the Traveller’s PSI declines.
+Using a psionic power costs a number of PSI points, temporarily reducing the Traveller's total.
+As the characteristic DM for all psionic skill checks is determined by the Travellers' current PSI total, it gets harder and harder to use powers as the Traveller's PSI declines.

 RECOVERING PSI Expended PSI points are recovered at the rate of one point per hour, beginning three hours after the Traveller last used a psionic talent.

 INSTITUTE TESTING A Traveller who wishes to develop psionic abilities requires training.
 In settings where psionics are uncommon or illegal, the Traveller must find a teacher, normally an underground Psionics Institute.
 Finding such an instructor can be an adventure in itself.
-Most teachers will charge at least Cr5000 to test the Traveller’s abilities.
+Most teachers will charge at least Cr5000 to test the Traveller's abilities.
 Testing takes two weeks.

-The first step is testing a Traveller’s PSI, which is determined as described before (2D minus the number of terms served).
+The first step is testing a Traveller's PSI, which is determined as described before (2D minus the number of terms served).
 If the Traveller has any PSI remaining, they can be trained.

 Training requires four months of work and costs Cr100000.
 As part of training, the Traveller may attempt to learn any of the common psionic talents on the Psionic Training table by making a PSI check.
 They may attempt the talents in any order but suffer DM–1 per check attempted.
 If a Traveller learns a talent, they gain it at skill level 0.